misterz12/interpolationcode/README.md

 There are two scripts that need to be used: `downloader.py` and `main.py`.

 ###Downloader
-It is used to automatically retrieve and sort (see *Notes*) data from the [FTP source](ftp://ftp.ncdc.noaa.gov/pub/data/ghcn/daily/by_year/).
+It is used to automatically retrieve and sort (see [Notes](#Notes) 1) data from the [FTP source](ftp://ftp.ncdc.noaa.gov/pub/data/ghcn/daily/by_year/).
 Before downloading files make sure you have enough disk space to hold the uncompressed data for the year span selected: `python downloader.py START_YEAR STOP_YEAR`.

 ###Main
-Before running the processing script make sure you have downloaded the station data file [ghcnd-stations.txt](ftp://ftp.ncdc.noaa.gov/pub/data/ghcn/daily/ghcnd-stations.txt) the path in `settings.py` is pointing to the correct location.
-Also make sure the table structure is created by running the SQL commands in `data/database.sql`.
+Make sure the table structure is created by running the *CREATE* SQL commands in `data/database.sql`.
-The main script has two operation modes (see *Notes*):
+The main script has two operation modes (see [Notes](#Notes) 2,3,4):
  - process already downloaded data using `python main.py "DATA_FILES"`
  - process current year data: `python main.py`